The best phones for seniors of 2024: Reliable and intuitive designs

 While the fingerprint reader is less than stellar, there are plenty of other features that make this brilliant phone absolutely worth the price.

-We've tested the Google Pixel 7 Pro, and found it a hugely accomplished phone.
-If you feel that a little more power is required and like the sound of the standard Pixel 7, the Pro version would be worth considering.
+We've tested the Google Pixel 7 Pro and found it a hugely accomplished phone.
+If you like the sound of the standard Pixel 7 but feel that a little more power is required the Pro might be the way to go.

 Pros